 Is XM Group the forex broker you have been looking for?
 Or is it a broker you should avoid?
 Check out our XM Pros and Cons and make that decision on your own.

 XM Group is one of the most popular Forex broker brands.
 But with that said, being popular doesn’t make them perfect.
-We have compiled a list of XM Pros and cons for 2019.
+We have compiled a list of XM Pros and cons.

 - Great for beginners – XM Group Offers low deposits starting at 5$ to start trading.
 This makes it easy for newbies to try forex trading with very little money on the line.

 - Education – XM Group is known for its seminars and efforts to educate clients to help them make better trading decisions.
 They have hosted over 100 seminars.
 Traders will find market outlooks, webinars, tools, and more on the website.

 - Regulation – XM Group is regulated in 3 different countries.
 They carry licenses with the FCA, CySec and ASIC all well respected regulator bodies.

 - High leverage – While this is not exactly a positive, if high leverage is what you are looking for then XM is the way to go.
 XM Group offer leverage as high as 888:1.
 Leverage of 30:1 applies to EU clients, leverage applies to all the EU regulated entities of the group.
 Leverage depends on the financial instrument traded.